Sunday, May 26, 2013

 |The field Thursday afternoon.|

-My little room, “West 6,” was identical to those I’d stayed in on previous trips to the DSRSG at the FRC: bunk bed and a twin bed (we did get one with a double bed one year), small desk/dresser, bathroom with a shower, sink in the room, and a couple of electrical outlets.
+My little room, “West 6,” was identical to those I’d stayed in on previous trips to the DSRSG at the FRC and contained both a bunkbed and a twin bed (we did get one with a double bed one year), small desk/dresser, bathroom with a shower, sink in the room, and a couple of electrical outlets.
 There was also an air-conditioner, which was only somewhat necessary in the uncharacteristically cool May weather we were having.
 While the Center technically has wireless Internet, their (satellite) connection can best be described as “intermittent.”
 I unpacked my suitcase, changed into the new Pink Floyd T-shirt I’d picked up at the Chiefland Wally-World last month, and headed back to the field.

 What did I do there?
 Hung out with old friends shooting the breeze about many things.
 While I didn’t care for the hard-right politics that was an obsession for some of these folks, I joined in the discussion when the topic switched to old TV shows and movies.
 Heck, there was even a little astronomy talk.
-In other words, I had a nice time with friends I see too seldom, and when the discussion turned to “right versus left,” I just recited a little mantra my old Granny taught me many a decade ago: “Just like water off a duck’s back.”
+In other words, I had a nice time with friends I see too seldom, and when the discussion turned to “right versus left,” I recited a little mantra my old Granny taught me many a decade ago: “Just like water off a duck’s back,” and wandered back to my EZ-Up to continue arranging my gear.

 Finally, it was six and time for the first meal of the star party.
 While I’ve occasionally been served something not to my taste, I can say I have never seen poor quality food at FRC.
 It is, in fact, right up there with the best food I’ve eaten at any star party.
 Thursday evening was no exception: uber-tender pot roast, gravy-drenched mashed potatoes, green beans, and a salad bar (yes, a salad bar at a star party).
 The only problem?
 So few of us and so much food made it tempting to go back for seconds—or thirds.